grpc/proposal/L42-metadata-flags.md

 Also, by adding per RPC variable, the client can customize each RPC call to leverage the “Wait For Ready” mechanism.
 This can give Python a little advantage over other languages.

-### The 2-bits 3-states switch of “Wait For Ready”
+### The 3-states switch of “Wait For Ready” in C-Core
 The implementation of “Wait For Ready” flags is not as simple as a one bit switch.
 It contains two bits one is `GRPC_INITIAL_METADATA_WAIT_FOR_READY` another one is `GRPC_INITIAL_METADATA_WAIT_FOR_READY_EXPLICITLY_SET`.
 Although two bits can represent four states, three of them are valid.

 Assume `flag` is the flag variable we are manipulating.